-On July 24, 2018, the applicant applied for two use permits on adjacent lots.
-Permits UP 18-36 and MUP 18-37 were taken in as a major and a minor use permit, even though what they were requesting on each lot was identical; one (1) M-Type 3 (medium outdoor) cultivation area and one (1) M-Type 1C 'specialty cottage' use permit for each of the two properties.
+On July 24, 2018, the applicant applied for two use permits on two adjacent lots.
+Permits UP 18-36 and MUP 18-37 were taken in as a major and a minor use permit,; one (1) M-Type 3 (medium outdoor) cultivation area and one (1) M-Type 1C 'specialty cottage' use permit for each of the two properties.
 The applicant also applied for a California Environmental Quality Act review (CEQA) for each lot.